How to start an internet radio station(Full Guide)

 Is it difficult to learn how to start an internet radio station?

 "…Not at all."

 An internet radio station —also called a web radio or online radio— broadcasts audio programmes via the internet.

 Do I need technical expertise or prior radio experience?

 "Nothing that I can't teach you in this guide."

-I'll also show you how to start an internet radio station from home!
+I'll also tell you how to start an internet radio station for free by self-hosting!